sahil-kourav/school-management-system/README.md

 Don't forget to leave a star for this project if you found the solution helpful.
 Thank you!

 # Deployment
-* Render - server side
+* Vercel - server side
 * Netlify - client side